 Driving under these conditions causes engine oil to break down sooner.
-If any one of these is true for your vehicle, then you need to change your oil and filter every 3,000 miles (5 000 km) or 3 months - whichever occurs first.

-If none of them is true, change the oil and filter every 7,500 miles (12 500 km) or 12 months - whichever occurs first.
+If any one of these is true for your vehicle, then you need to change your oil and filter every 3,000 miles (5 000 km) or 3 months -- whichever occurs first.
+If none of them is true, use the long trip/highway maintenance schedule.
+Change the oil and filter every 7,500 miles (12 500 km) or 12 months -- whichever occurs first.
 Driving a vehicle with a fully warmed engine under highway conditions causes engine oil to break down slower.